truongmleon/Calico/README.md

 # Calico

 Calico is a static-site generator that I made because I'm tired of using the ones already on the internet.
+This is in development, but I have decent hopes.

 ## How to Use Calico